weinzbw/EECS-581-Final-Project/accounting.md

 * Combined all previous work, fixed errors in code, updated stack requirements, ensured all code was up to the rubric's standard

+11/5/24 - 3h

+* Created savedata for tasks, needs further improvement.
+Addded connections from mainscreen to front room, still a problem connecting front to tasks

 ---

 Del Endecott